 Licensing and Industry Credentials

-Students in Cosmetology and Certified Nurse Assistant are prepared to take the New York State licensing examinations in their respective fields.
+Students in Cosmetology and Nurse Assisting and Associated Health Careers are prepared to take the New York State licensing examinations in their respective fields.
 Other courses offer industry certifications that are recognized as a nationwide standard of excellence in achievement and readiness in the field.
-See Course Descriptions for more information.
+See program descriptions for more information.

-The National Center for Construction Education and Research (NCCER) is a not- for- profit education foundation created to help address the critical workforce shortage facing the construction industry and to develop industry-driven standardized craft training programs with portable credentials.
-WEMOCO uses NCCER exams as their industry-based assessment for some courses.
+The National Center for Construction Education and Research (NCCER) is a not-for-profit education foundation created to help address the critical workforce shortage facing the construction industry and to develop industry-driven standardized craft training programs with portable credentials.
+WEMOCO uses NCCER exams as their industry-based assessment for some programs.

 WEMOCO supports the provision of student work experiences in industry.
-The School to Work Office coordinates these opportunities with employers, WEMOCO teachers, and students.
+The Work-Based Learning Office coordinates these opportunities with employers, WEMOCO teachers, and students.
 The following opportunities are available:

 - Cooperative work experience program (co-op)